briannd81/golang-hello/README.md

 1. Set ECR credential helper so that you can authenticate and upload the image

-Note: the credentials are valid for 12 hours
+ - Note: The credentials are valid for 12 hours

     $ aws ecr get-login-password | docker login --username AWS --password-stdin [AWS_ACCOUNT_ID].dkr.ecr.[REGION].amazonaws.com